 Google does not fall behind wherever the sharp edge of technology is.
 Conversely, they've extracted the massive Google wallet from Google's unthinkably deep pockets and cut a check to keep ahead of their rivals.

-It’s no different to artificial intelligence.
-Google has a lot of AI experiments you can try, and since most of these experiments rely on machine-learning, your direct interaction can aid development.
+It's no different from artificial intelligence.
+Google has a lot of AI experiments you can try, and since most of these experiments rely on machine learning, your direct interaction can aid development.

 AI Experiments is a platform for simple experiments, making it more straightforward for everyone to begin exploring machine learning via pictures, drawings, language, music, etc.

 The following are some of Google's best AI Experiments you can play with right now.
 Please be aware that specific experiments need camera access, either via your Android device or desktop.

 The Interplay Mode takes on a whole new level of learning from online videos.
 It enables AI to evaluate your answers to some questions, such as a letter in Japanese, during the video.